namberino/obsidian-notes/Namicon/Physics/Electromagnetism/Electricity/Coulomb's Law.md

 \vec{E} = \int{\frac{k \sigma dx}{r^2} \hat{r}}
 $$

 > This method of calculating the electric field is pretty difficult, but luckily there's an easier method of doing that.
-But we need to know about [[flux]].
+But we need to know about [[flux.